Date: 7 December 2013. Anchoring.

 -

-wisest to be tucked in safe and sound.
+predicted it is wisest to be tucked in a safe and protected anchorage.

 -

-If your anchor won't hold you in all conditions, it is my
+If your anchor will not hold you in all conditions, it is

-is more than adequate for a 23' boat.
-Before Seaweed dragged I was
+more than adequate for a 23' boat.
+Before Seaweed dragged I was satisfied

-satisfied with it -- not thrilled mind you, just satisfied.
-I'd always had a hankering for
+with it -- not thrilled mind you, just satisfied.
+I always had a hankering

 that storm back when I was in Pensacola.

-to protect her.
-When the 25 pound plow failed I went out (that morning)
+home and I am going to protect her.
+When the 25 pound plow failed I went

-and ordered a 33 pound Rocna.
-The Manson Supreme and Rocna are essentially
+out (that morning) and ordered a 33 pound Rocna.
+The Manson Supreme and

 Folks who do not regularly dock at marinas must be prepared